-Simon's formulation shows the elements of a criminal offence or criminal event as follows:
+Simon's formulation shows the following elements of a criminal offence or criminal event:

-Handeling, human action, with handeling is meant not only "een doen" (action) and but "een nalaten" or "niet doen" (but or not do), the problem is whether neglecting or not doing it can be called doing.
-A person who does not act or neglect can be said to be responsible for a criminal event, if he does not act or neglect something, even though he is burdened with a legal obligation or obligation to act.

-- 1. The human action must be against the law (Wedeerechtelijk). - 2.
-The act is threatened with punishment (Strafbaar Gesteld) by the Law. - 3.
-It must be committed by someone who is capable of responsibility (Toerekeningsvatbaar). - 4.
-The act must occur due to the fault (Schuld) of the perpetrator.
+- 1) Handeling, human action, with handeling is meant not only 'een doen' (action) and but 'een nalaten' or 'niet doen' (but or not do), the problem is whether neglecting or not doing it can be called doing.
+A person who does not act or neglect can be said to be responsible for a criminal event, if he does not act or neglect something, even though he is burdened with a legal obligation or obligation to act. - 2) The human action must be against the law (Wedeerechtelijk). - 3) The act is threatened with punishment (Strafbaar Gesteld) by the Law. - 4) It must be committed by someone who is capable of responsibility (Toerekeningsvatbaar). - 5) The act must be committed through the fault (Schuld) of the perpetrator.

-Van Hamel's formulation is actually the same as Simon's formulation, only Van Hamel adds one more condition, namely that the act must also deserve punishment (Welk Handeling een Strafwaarding character heft).
-Van Hamel explicitly states that the Strafbaarfeit is the behaviour of the person formulated in the law that is against the law, deserves to be punished
+Van Hamel's formulation is actually the same as Simon's, only Van Hamel adds one more condition, namely that the act must also be punishable (Welk Handeling een